 Agency Affected: Social Security Administration

 Comments: The Social Security Administration (SSA) reported that it has implemented improvements in its estimating procedures for future reimbursable agreements to ensure consistent estimates for all customers.
+It reviews all reimbursable requests on a case-by-case basis to determine full costs (including direct and indirect expenses) to provide goods, resources, or services.
 However, the agency stated that it is not a typical government business practice to share these detailed costs for reimbursable agreements.
-We are encouraged that SSA has made efforts to standardize the estimates it shares with its federal partners, though we have not had the chance to evaluate their effectiveness, since these efforts were made recently.
-Also, we recognize that there may be limitations on the type of cost details SSA can provide to recipient agencies.
-However, we continue to believe that more transparency in conveying the factors that lead to the estimated and final reimbursement amounts recipient agencies are charged could help them make more informed decisions.
+As of April 2017, SSA reports that it is continuing its efforts and there is no change in status.
+We are encouraged that SSA has made efforts to standardize the estimates it shares with its federal partners.
+While we recognize that there may be limitations on the type of cost details SSA can provide to recipient agencies, we continue to believe that more transparency in conveying the factors that lead to the estimated and final reimbursement amounts recipient agencies are charged could help them make more informed decisions.

 Recommendation: In order to enhance the accuracy of and ensure appropriate agency access to SSA's death data, and to increase transparency among recipient agencies, the Social Security Administration's Acting Commissioner should direct the Deputy Commissioner of Operations to share a more detailed explanation of how it determines reimbursement amounts for providing agencies with death information.